mdbrown/TreatmentSelection/tutorial.md

 ```r
 if (!require("devtools")) install.packages("devtools")
 devtools::install_github("TreatmentSelection", "mdbrown")
 ```

 Alternatively, you could download the package from [here](http://mdbrown.github.io/TreatmentSelection/) and install the package locally.

-Next load the package and look at the example data called `tsdata`.
-Four markers are included in the data example, a ''weak'' and a ''strong'' marker ($Y1$ and $Y2$ respectively), along with a weak/strong discrete markers.

 ```r